top of page

 • Activity modification strategies

-• Gradual return to gripping activities
+• Gradual return to gripping, lifting, sport, or work tasks

 These exercises help improve the ability of the tendons to tolerate load.
+Rehabilitation is usually progressed gradually so the tendon becomes stronger without repeatedly flaring symptoms.

 Massage Therapy